 However, with a paid server, it is unlikely that encryption will have any more than a minimal impact on the speed.

 In some cases, using a VPN may actually improve your speed.

 Many ISPs will throttle traffic during busy periods, and fair use policies can slow the speed of users who are using a lot of one type of traffic – for example, streaming video.

 By masking your activity with a VPN, your ISP will be unable to identify what you are doing and will be unable to throttle your connection.

 VPN makes your connection secure but there's still some risk that your data might get shared?

 However (and hold your panicking session right here), VPN does make your connection A LOT more secure compared to if you just go out there "buck naked".

 Especially if you're the type who just can't live without the internet (no judging, we're the same over here), you should and must get a VPN.

 We have tried and tested so many VPNs over the years, but here's a list of the most recommended VPNs of the year.

-Surf safe, my friend!Related: VPN Guest Post
+Surf safe, my friend!Related: Virtual Private Network (VPN) Guest Post